 Native iPad EMRs

-Unfortunately, native iPad EMRs don’t offer a complete set of features that other web-based and on-premise EMRs offer.
-This is mostly due to the fact that these apps are new to the market.
-It took years, even decades, for the leading EMRs to offer the depth of functionality they now offer. iPad app start-ups aren’t going to catch up any time soon.
+But, some native iPad EMRs don’t offer a complete set of features that other web-based and on-premise EMRs offer.
+This is mostly because these apps are new to the market.
+It took years, even decades, for the leading EMRs to offer the depth of functionality they now offer. iPad app startups aren’t going to catch up anytime soon.